aclaycode/weather_app_fullstack_aws_react/README.md

 This is a fully deployed, full-stack weather application that fetches live weather data using the OpenWeather API.
 The frontend is built with **React**, and the backend is powered by **AWS Lambda** and **API Gateway**, all deployed via **S3 and CloudFront** for high performance and scalability.

----

 View the live weather app: [Weather App](https://d2bd1im626ftje.cloudfront.net/)

 ---
+## How to Use
+1. Type in city only (e.g. moline)
+2. Click Search button
+3. View current weather data
+---

 ## Features

-- Search for current weather by city (e.g. moline)
+- Search for current weather by city
 - Serverless backend using AWS Lambda
 - API Gateway integration for routing
 - CORS-compliant backend-to-frontend communication